-On April 20, 2018, Bennett created his own firm, Cannabis Law, Barristers & Solicitors, to give entrepreneurs and small businesses the tools to grow and to protect themselves in the cannabis industry regarding litigation, regulatory matters, licence applications, employees, intellectual property, land use planning, asset protection and partner/shareholder issues.
+On 420/2018, Bennett founded Cannabis Law, Barristers & Solicitors, to give entrepreneurs and small businesses the tools to grow and to protect themselves in the cannabis industry.
+Bennett tackles many different cannabis issues, including litigation, regulatory matters, licence applications, employer/employee, intellectual property, landlord/tenant, land use planning, asset protection and partner/shareholder issues.
 Cannabis Law also challenges questionable cannabis laws under Canada’s Constitution.

-Bennett wrote the book Canada’s Cannabis Act: Annotation & Commentary so he could help people understand how Canada’s version of legalization works, and doesn’t work.
-Bennett also blogs and hosts the podcast Cannabis Law in Canada right here at cannabislaw.ca.Contact Russell
+Bennett wrote the book Canada’s Cannabis Act: Annotation & Commentary so he could help people understand how Canada’s version of legalization works and doesn’t work.
+Bennett also blogs, and is the host of the podcast Cannabis Law in Canada found here at cannabislaw.ca, and on Apple Podcasts.Contact Russell

 Student at Law

 We are excited to welcome Henria as our new articling student!
 Prior to law school, Henria worked in the Agriculture, Healthcare and International Development Sectors for nearly 20 years over three continents.
 She has worked in small grassroots organizations and large multinational corporations.
 She is a champion of justice and fairness and returned to law school to hone her advocacy skills.